prblmsolvrx/Realized-Volatility-Prediction-for-Market-Making-Firms/Readme.md

 ### 9. Conclusion

-The Optiver Realized Volatility Prediction notebook serves as a valuable resource for understanding the process of predicting financial volatility.
+The Realized Volatility Prediction notebook for Market Makers serves as a valuable resource for understanding the process of predicting financial volatility.
 By following the outlined steps, users can adapt the methodology to their datasets and improve their predictive modeling skills.

 ### 10. References